Come Dive The Best Scuba Diving in Hawaii with Us

 Depth

-Typical of scuba diving Big Island northern coast, the average Dept of this site is rather shallow around 38 feet with max depth of 48 feet (15 meters).
-The bottom is the sand with many reefs breaking up the bottom sometimes forcing the diver up a bit if you want to get adventurous.
+Typical of scuba diving Big Island northern coast, the average depth of this site is rather shallow around 38 feet with max depth of 48 feet (15 meters).
+The bottom is the sand with many reefs breaking up the bottom sometimes forcing the diver up to shallow water if you want to get adventurous.

 Current